ATTPC/graw-merger/docs/source/GRAW.rst

 Each frame consists of a header (with information about the CoBo, AsAd, and event) followed by a series of data items (which contain the actual samples for each channel).

 ..
 NOTE::
 	The CoBo boards use a PowerPC-based architecture.
 This means that the raw data is encoded in a *big-endian* format, and will therefore need to be byte-swapped before it can be used on an Intel platform.
-This is done automatically during the construction of a GETFrame object.
+This is done automatically during the construction of a GRAWFrame object.

 Header
 ^^^^^^